Tax planning amid elevated interest rates and limited interest expense deductions

 #

-M&A tax services Tax controversy Federal tax Global tax reporting
+Federal tax Business tax M&A tax services Tax controversy

-Meanwhile, the broad limitation on business interest expense, or BIE, deductions, also known as the section 163(j) limitation, has become more stringent.
-The add-back for depreciation, depletion and amortization previously allowed in the section 163(j) computation no longer applies for tax years beginning after Dec.
-31, 2021, due to an automatic change to the tax code that Congress scheduled back in 2017.
+Specifically, the former add-back for depreciation, depletion and amortization previously allowed in the section 163(j) computation does not apply for tax years beginning after Dec.
+31, 2021.
+This was an automatic change to the tax code that Congress scheduled back in 2017 when it enacted the Tax Cuts and Jobs Act (TCJA).

-As a result, businesses are experiencing a reduced ability to deduct BIE.
-Their ability to plan around this stringent rule depends on factors such as what industry the business operates in and the taxpayer’s preferred financing methods.
+Businesses’ ability to plan around this stringent rule has depended on factors such as what industry they operate in and their preferred financing methods.

-Section 163(j) generally limits a taxpayer’s BIE deductions to the sum of the following:
+Section 163(j) generally limits a taxpayer’s business interest expense (BIE) deductions to the sum of the following:

 • Its business interest income

 A taxpayer cannot deduct the portion of its BIE that exceeds the limitation for a given year.
-Instead, the taxpayer may carry this so-called excess BIE forward indefinitely, testing its deductibility each year under section 163(j).
-If the taxpayer is a partnership, however, it does not carry the excess BIE forward.
+Instead, the taxpayer may carry forward this so-called excess BIE indefinitely, testing its deductibility each year under section 163(j).
+If the taxpayer is a partnership, however, it does not carry forward the excess BIE.
 Instead, the excess BIE is allocated to the partners of the partnership, and the partners may carry it forward indefinitely.

-Section 163(j) ATI computations now similar to EBIT instead of EBITDA
+Section 163(j) ATI computations became similar to EBIT instead of EBITDA

 As noted above, a taxpayer’s limitation generally is based on 30% of its ATI.
 In common business parlance, ATI approximated earnings before interest, income tax, depreciation and amortization—EBITDA—for tax years beginning prior to Jan.
 1, 2022; however, it changed to an approximation of earnings before only interest and income tax—EBIT—for tax years beginning after Dec.
 31, 2021.
 (Note that ATI is computed under federal income tax rules, while EBITDA and EBIT are not.)

-In other words, the so-called add-back of depreciation, depletion and amortization in computing ATI no longer applies for the 2022 calendar year (or other tax years beginning after December 2021).
+In other words, the so-called add-back of depreciation, depletion and amortization in computing ATI no longer applies for tax years beginning after December 2021.
 Applying the EBIT-like ATI computation results in lower ATI, a lower limitation, and lesser allowed tax deductions for interest expense for many businesses.

 Planning strategies to counteract a loss of tax deductions